 Select devices for the test run

 The view shows all created device groups.
 User can also create a new device group by clicking the left-top icon with a ‘+’ button.
 Device groups are either for Android or iOS.
-By default, Free device group is selected.
+By default, Trial device group is selected.

 NOTE!
 Device groups can include only Android or iOS devices.